AlexdeMendoza/6mA_evolution/README.md

 # 6mA_evolution
- Materials and scripts for 6mA evolution manuscript "".
+ Materials and scripts for 6mA evolution project.

- The data and code used for the evolution of 6mA in eukaryotes project is structured in 4 folders:
+ The data and code used for the evolution of 6mA in eukaryotes project is structured in 6 folders:

 ## AMT_phylogeny
  This folder contains the original fasta files, alignments and IQ-TREE2 phylogeny for the MT-A70 family across eukaryotes.